nauam/Courses/docs/developer/06-logging-plugins.md

 ## StreamingLogReader

 The `StreamingLogReader` system reads log events from somewhere for a specific execution and returns them in an iterator-like fashion.
 Readers must also support an "offset", allowing the event stream to resume from some index within the stream.
-These offset indices can be opaque to QW Control (they could correspond to bytes, or event number, it is up to the plugin).
+These offset indices can be opaque to Rundeck (they could correspond to bytes, or event number, it is up to the plugin).
 The plugin is expected to report an offset value when reading events, and be able to resume from a previously reported offset value.

 Additionally, these plugins should be able to report a `totalSize` (in an opaque manner), and a `lastModified` timestamp, indicating the last log event timestamp that was received.

 ### Java StreamingLogReader

-Create a Java class that implements the interface [StreamingLogReaderPlugin]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/logging/StreamingLogReaderPlugin.html):
+Create a Java class that implements the interface [StreamingLogReaderPlugin]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/logging/StreamingLogReaderPlugin.html):

 ```java
 /**